FizzleDorf/AIT/docs/compile.md

 pip install dist/*.whl
 ```

-Note: [AITemplate PR#759](https://github.com/facebookincubator/AITemplate/pull/759) is pending, this change was required when experimenting with x4-upscaler, and further changes to `modeling` in this repository rely on this change.

 ### VRAM Usage
 * For dynamic shape modules the vram usage of the module will be that of the maximum shape.
 * This includes batch size.